robotiks/bionic_arm/README.md

 Follow the TUTORIAL in order to prepare Odroid XU-4 for using the program.

-"control.py" file needs to be copied to the Odroid XU-4 and script.sh file which initializes all the GPIO outputs for use needs to be created using:
+"control.py" file needs to be copied to the Odroid XU-4 and script.sh file which initializes all the GPIO outputs for use needs to be created using: sudo nano script.sh
-"sudo nano script.sh" (or vi instead of nano)
+(or vi instead of nano)

-To run the program just type:
+To run the program just type the following line in Terminal: sudo ./script.sh
-"sudo ./script.sh".